Differences in Content Planning—and How to Integrate Them

 Scompler vs. Microsoft 365

-“We use Microsoft Planner and Excel spreadsheets for our campaign planning—why should we switch to Scompler?”
-We hear this question a lot.
+“We use Microsoft Planner and Excel spreadsheets for our campaign planning—how is that different from Scompler?”
+We get asked this question a lot.
 In short: Microsoft 365 supports collaboration, communication, and file storage.
-However, systems like Planner, Teams, and SharePoint have little to do with strategic communication management.
+However, systems like Planner, Teams, Excel, and SharePoint aren’t sufficient for strategic communication management.

-Scompler specializes precisely in this area, making it the ideal platform for communications and marketing teams that want to manage their topics content strategically and efficiently.
-When used together, they form an unbeatable system for integrated corporate communications.
+Scompler specializes in strategic communication, making it the ideal platform for communications and marketing teams looking to strategically manage their topics content—including topic architecture, workflows, roles, publishing, and integrated AI.
+When used together, Scompler and Microsoft 365 form an unbeatable system for integrated corporate communications.

 Scompler vs. Microsoft 365: Recommendations